Deaod/NewCTF/README.md

 ### MercyScore
 If MercyScore is greater than 0, and one team is at least one more than MercyScore ahead of their closest opponent, the game ends immediately.
 Can also be set through the URL using `?MercyScore=X`.

+### bFlagGlow
+Controls whether flags glow when being carried by players.
+Can also be set through the URL using `bFlagGlow=(True/False)`.

 ## Spawn System